 - Every first Sunday from November 1 to March 31

-There are no audio guides available in the Acropolis, meaning that expert guides are your only option for a crash course in the glory of ancient Greece.
+There are no audio guides available in the Acropolis, but you can listen to Rick’s Steve’s 54-minute audio tour.
+Of course, it wouldn’t match the information you’d receive from a local expert guides on the glory of ancient Greece.
 Papadopoulou firmly recommends a guided tour because “you receive a deep knowledge of the site, even if you have a limited amount of time at your disposal.
 A guide gives meaning to the site and interprets the cultural heritage.
 They can even organize a tailor-made tour to accommodate your needs, interests, and health conditions.”

 If you aren’t visiting the Acropolis as part of an all-inclusive holiday, you can contact a licensed tourist guide directly through the official page of the Association of Licensed Tourist Guides.

 Where to start your visit to the Acropolis

 A visit to the Acropolis goes hand in hand with a tour of the Acropolis Museum.
 To get an overview of the importance of the temples and statues on the Acropolis, it is highly recommended to visit the museum first and then the Acropolis and its monuments.